AmplitudeAudio/doc-sdk/docs/api/mixer/MixerNodeInstance/index.md

 ---
 title: MixerNodeInstance
-description: Base class for Amplimix pipeline nodes that can mix * audio data from multiple input buffers, and outputs the result * of the mix.
+description: Base class for Amplimix pipeline nodes that can mix audio data from multiple input buffers.
 generator: doxide
 ---